arpank-2380/PyEPFD/docs/source/co2_epce_zpr.rst

 EPCEs and ZPR Calculation using Frozen-Phonon
 =========
-These tutorials demonstrate how to calculate Electron-Phonon Coupling Energies (EPCEs) and Zero-Point Renormalization (ZPR) by post-processing the ENMFD phonon outputs using **pyEPFD**.
+These tutorials demonstrate how to calculate Electron-Phonon Coupling Energies (EPCEs) and Zero-Point Renormalization (ZPR) by post-processing the ENMFD phonon outputs using **PyEPFD**.

 .. toctree::
    :maxdepth: 1